Bento321/Jelli/README.md

 ## Jelli

 This is a fork of Gelli, a native music player for Android devices that connects to Jellyfin media servers.
-I created this fork to fix an issue I had with playlists, but have since added Android Auto support.
+I created this fork to fix an issue I had with playlists, but have since added Android Auto support and made some other minor tweaks.

 ## Features